rasmus-kirk/nixarr/README.md

 ![Logo](./docs/img/logo-2.png)

-This is a nixos module that aims to make the installation and management of running the "*Arrs" as easy, and pain free, as possible.
+This is a nixos module that aims to make the installation and management of running the ["*Arrs"](https://wiki.servarr.com/) as easy, and pain free, as possible.

 If you have problems or feedback, feel free to join [the discord](https://discord.gg/n9ga99KwWC).

-Note that this is still in a somewhat alpha state and options are still subject to change.
+Note that this is still in a somewhat alpha state, bugs are around and options are still subject to change, but the general format won't change.

 ## Options